renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Studied more of classes, to improve the beta version of GitHub Favorites that I did some days ago.

-**Thoughts:** Not much time to study today, but I managed to squeeze an couple of hours in between jobs.
+**Thoughts:** Not much time to study today, but I managed to squeeze a couple of hours in between jobs.

+### Day 32: May 26, 2022

+**Today's Progress**: Begin the revamp of Github Favorites style.

+**Thoughts:** Today I got beaten really hard by stylization of tables in css.
+Reminded me when I started.
+Definitely have to study more of that.